CBD and Probiotics for Anxiety

 DES is another type of antidepressant medication.

-We go into detail as to how SSRI's even work (it's neurogenesis!!)
+We go into detail as to how SSRI's even work till tolerance kicks in (it's neurogenesis!!)

 Speaking of which…